Best Execution Policy

 • The Company will not receive any monetary or non-monetary benefits from third parties which are not in compliance with the applicable laws and internal policies.

-5. Execution Venues And Brokers
+5. Execution Venues and Brokers

-6. Monitoring And Review
+6. Monitoring and Review

 • The Company will monitor compliance with, and the effectiveness of its execution arrangements under this policy (including whether such execution arrangements have delivered the best available terms to customers on a consistent basis), and where appropriate, correct any deficiencies.